bratpeki/modern-milkytracker-guide/docs/xm.md

 ## Patterns

-Patterns are specified by 3 things:
+Patterns are defined by 3 things:

 1. **The pattern number**:<br>
 In the MT GUI, specified as `Patn.`<br>